Homebrewing: Espresso Stout

 Since we are using distilled water, we will adjust the water hardness by adding brewing salts.
 For this recipe, I have added 2 tsp.
 Calcium Chloride and 1 tsp.
 Magnesium Sulfate.
 This is a very important step which, if overlooked, will render your beer lifeless.
 The salts give body to the beer and also help to extract sugars from the grains.
 This partial mash should cook for 30 minutes at 160°-170°F.

 After this partial mash has been completed, remove the grain bag carefully from the kettle and add the malt extract with just over a half gallon of water, taking great care to keep stirring until fully dissolved.
-It is very important to pay attention to prevent a "boil-over" from occuring at this stage.
+It is very important to pay attention to prevent a "boil-over" from occurring at this stage.
 At thirty minutes into the boil, we will make our first hop addition.
 We will add 1.5 oz of the Northern Brewer hops and continue boiling.

 While we are waiting for the next hop addition, we can prepare several things.
 First, we prepare a hop bag by placing the remaining .5 oz of Northern Brewer and the .5 oz of Willamette Hops into the bag which will make up our second hop addition.
 We will also sanitize the carboy.
 This can be done with either oxidized bleach cleaners or an iodophor solution.
 I prefer the iodophor as it sanitizes faster and requires no rinsing.
 Whichever you choose, mix the cleaner to the strength indicated on the instructions and add this to the carboy.
 Then, use the bottle brush to swirl the solution around and make sure all of the surface has been covered.
 You should spare no effort in sanitizing your equipment.